 - Proof of the nationality of the interests holding substantial ownership and effective control of the applicant should be supplied; or

 Principal place of business and/or incorporation (where applicable)

 - The applicant should supply evidence showing the applicant's main place of operations.

 Nationality of ownership and control and principal place of business requirements may be satisfied by providing an extract from your home business register (such as the Australian Securities and Investment Commission for Australian airlines) that indicates company shareholding and control.

-Australian applicants for an International Airline Licence will need to have an allocation of capacity from the International Air Services Commission (IASC) prior to the grant of a licence.
+Australian applicants for an IAL will need to have an allocation of capacity from the International Air Services Commission (IASC) prior to the grant of a licence.

 The applicant should quote the IASC Determination number.